canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 View example of the dotted divided list pattern
 </a></div>

+## Ordered lists with horizontal divider

+You can use the class `.p-list--divided` to style an ordered list.

+<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-ordered/" class="js-example">
+View example of the dotted divided list pattern
+</a></div>

 ## Ticked with horizontal divider

 You can combine both `.is-ticked` and `.p-list--divided` to style a